UC Riverside STRIDE program for high school students aims to diversify STEM workforce.

-Faculty mentors from UCR’s Bourns College of Engineering, College of Agricultural & Natural Sciences, and School of Medicine will invite 12 trainees from underrepresented and disadvantaged backgrounds to work on research projects in their labs each summer.
-STRIDE will also provide important training on communication skills and research skills for trainees, through a set of core workshops, invited diverse speakers, discussion, career panels, and mentoring sessions.
-Trainees will learn science and engineering skills by participating in laboratory research projects related to stem cells and regenerative medicine in the areas of bioengineering, materials science, tissue engineering, neuroscience and neural engineering, stem cell biology, aging related diseases, toxicology, and other fields.
+Faculty mentors from UCR’s Bourns College of Engineering, College of Agricultural & Natural Sciences, and School of Medicine will invite 12 trainees to work on research projects in their labs each summer.
+STRIDE will also provide important training on communication skills and research skills for trainees, through a set of core workshops, invited speakers, discussion, career panels, and mentoring sessions.
+Trainees will learn science and engineering skills by participating in laboratory research projects related to stem cells and regenerative medicine in the areas of bioengineering, materials science, tissue engineering, neuroscience and neural engineering, stem cell biology, aging related diseases, toxicology, and other related fields.

 An experienced group of outreach program directors and faculty mentors from BCOE, CNAS, SOM, Graduate Division, Student Affairs, and Provost’s office serve on the advisory board of STRIDE to ensure the program success.
 The program will collaborate closely with current programs at UCR to recruit diverse students and help them succeed, including UCR Mathematics, Engineering, Science, Achievement programs; UCR Early Academic Outreach Programs; TRIO pre-college programs; and UCR School of Medicine Pathway Programs.

-Southern California permanent residents in Inland Empire school districts with referrals from these current UCR outreach programs and a STEM teacher are encouraged to apply.
-The STRIDE program will start recruitment in Fall 2023 for the 5-week summer program from June 23 to July 29, 2025.
+Southern California permanent residents in Inland Empire school districts with referrals from a STEM teacher and/or from these current UCR outreach programs are encouraged to apply.
+The STRIDE program will start recruitment in the Fall for the 5-week summer program from June 23 to July 25, 2025.
 More details about program recruitment and curriculum will be updated at the STRIDE website (stride.engr.ucr.edu).

 The STRIDE program is funded by a $509,000 5-year grant from the California Institute for Regenerative Medicine, or CIRM, the state’s stem cell agency.